+Ammonia does stink!
+Absolutely.
 The accumulation of ammonia in horse stalls and barns is more than an odor nuisance; it is a serious health concern.
-Studies have concluded that even low levels of ammonia stress a horse’s upper respiratory airway, placing them at risk to pneumonia and heaves (an asthma-like condition) and a whole host of other respiratory ailments.
+Studies have concluded that even low levels of ammonia stress a horse’s upper respiratory airway, placing them at risk of pneumonia, heaves (an asthma-like condition), and a host of other respiratory ailments.
 Foals are especially vulnerable to these respiratory hazards, and extended stall time can very quickly elevate the ammonia levels to unhealthful levels for all horses.